IrisShaders/glsl-transformer/docs/development.md

 - Optional indexes: option to turn off indexes for performance reasons and only if necessary
 - Partial indexes: indexes that only index certain enum values, class types or identifiers to reduce memory usage and improve ast build performance
 - Configuration of partial indexes can happen at construction
+- Make glsl-transformer thread safe so that it can be run in parallel on different transformation jobs
+- Add support methods for interleaved transformation: parse and build multiple ASTs, transform them in any order, and then print them.
+This allows for exchanging information about the ASTs between different transform jobs.